How a Healthy Diet Can Improve Blurry Night Vision

 Nearsightedness, or myopia, occurs when the eyeball is shaped too long or the cornea has too much curvature to it.
 Either of these two can cause the light entering the eye to not focus correctly.
 This results in distant objects looking blurred.
 Myopia is a common condition that results in people getting contact lenses and glasses.
 Although it does severely impair your distant vision, there are natural ways to address it.
 You don’t have to accept the health risks of wearing contact lenses or the cost of glasses.

 The risk of myopia can be reduced by adding more calcium, selenium, vitamin D, and vitamin C to your daily foods.
-Calcium can be added with foods like cheese, milk, yogurt, and okra.
-Selenium is in Brazil nuts, fish, shellfish, poultry and mushrooms.
+You can add calcium by eating foods like cheese, milk, yogurt, and okra.
+You’ll find selenium in Brazil nuts, fish, shellfish, poultry and mushrooms.
 Adding Vitamin D is easy with foods like fish, oysters, cod liver oil, eggs, and mushrooms.
+And to add vitamin C to your diet, eat more bell peppers, broccoli, papaya, strawberries, cauliflower, and Brussels sprouts.

 It’s especially important for children and teens to get an eye-healthy diet to prevent myopia.
 Since youth today are often on their phones and laptops, their distance vision suffers.
 You may want to consider limiting screen time at home.
 Or, at the very least, implementing breaks for eye exercises and stretching.